dwightwatson/validating/README.md

 You may have noticed we're using the `unique` rule on the slug, which wouldn't work if we were updating a persisted model.
 Luckily, Validation will take care of this for you and append the model's primary key to the rule so that the rule will work as expected; ignoring the current model.

-You can adjust this functionality by setting the `$injectIdentifier` property on your model.
+You can adjust this functionality by setting the `$injectUniqueIdentifier` property on your model.

 ```php
 /**